-Remember: Software and programs downloaded from a sketchy website or app can potentially create privacy and security problem.
-Only download programs, and apps directly from their makers and official app stores.
+Remember: A browser extension or piece of software downloaded from a sketchy app or website can potentially create a privacy and security problem.
+Only download programs, apps and browser extensions directly from their makers and official app stores.

 What is Identity Theft?